Custom Logic Implementation

 custom logic

-Note: When exposing the SQL statement as an external parameter for the user, verify that it runs on a read-only DB connection; this would prevent a DB update.
+Note: When exposing the SQL statement as an external parameter for the user, ensure it runs on a read-only DB connection to prevent any DB updates.

-• Populate the interface input parameter in the Run Input SQL Actor (currently it is defined as an empty linked field).
+• Populate the interface input parameter in the Run Input SQL Actor, which is currently defined as an empty linked field.

-• It is recommended to update the external name of the sql input parameter in the Run Input SQL Actor to a meaningful name (currently it is populated with SQL).
+• It is recommended to update the external name of the sql input parameter in the Run Input SQL Actor to a meaningful name (currently set to SQL).
 For example, SQL_query_on_CRM.

 • Add the CustomLogicSql flow to the CustomLogicFlows Actor.
 Populate the new record as follows: